Skip to content

 Why Is Scrotal Health Important for Men?

-• Fertility: Effective scrotum temperature control is essential for sperm quality and count [PMID: 17673344].
+• Fertility: Controlled scrotal temperature is essential for optimal sperm production and quality PubMed.

-• Infection Prevention: Healthy skin and proper hygiene reduce risk of infections (fungal, bacterial).
+• Infection Prevention: Proper hygiene lowers the risk of infections (bacterial or fungal).

 What Are the Most Common Scrotal Conditions?